 11a • The 12 month forecast values for the current year have been derived by escalating the 10 months of available YTD values by a factor of 1.2. • The pages are laid out for A3 portrait printing.
 The text is small at this scale.
 12a • The data in this schedule represents the best assessment of EA Networks' understanding of the requirements, unique asset categorisation and known condition.
 The "% of asset to be replaced in next 5 years" is a formulaic assessment based on known age which will be refined over time to reflect actual condition if it is obtained.
 12b • There is a significant increase in switched transfer capacity in +5yrs at many sites, however there is no way of showing this in the schedule. • Several sites have changed feeder open points recently and this may lead to variations in quoted "Current Peak Load" values in different parts of the plan for the same site.
 13 • The AMMAT report has been presented in a compact manner.
-If readers wish to see the full template with associated commentary and scoring notes please go to: http://www.comcom.govt.nz/current-electricity-information-disclosure-requirements/ and download the "EDB ID Determination AMP Templates" in Excel format.
-Warning: the default print layout of Schedule 13 requires 24 pages of A3.
+If readers wish to see the full template with associated commentary and scoring notes please go to: EDB-ID-determination-templates-for-schedules-11a-13-AMP-v4.1-2017-21-December-2017.xlsx to download the "EDB ID Determination AMP Templates" in Excel format.
+Warning: the default print layout of Schedule 13 requires 16 pages of A3 with very small text.